lingnand/VIMonad/README.md

 Attached registers are displayed for each window within the sqaure brackets of its tab label as `'<reg>['<another reg>]`.

+### Insertion

+Insertion of windows/workspaces emulate the relevant aspects from vim

+* `a`: insert after the current window/workspace
+* `i`: insert before the current window/workspace
+* `A`: insert at the end of the line/workspaces
+* `I`: insert at the begining of the line/workspaces

+#### Insertion order

+When a window is inserted, you can choose to keep the focus on the old window without switching to the new window

+* `M-C-x` toggles this behavior
+* for some commands, an additional `g` *temporarily* toggles this behavior as well

 ## Keys

 Some points to note: